The Causal Effect of Limits to Arbitrage on Asset Pricing Anomalies

 Yongqiang Chu, David Hirshleifer, and Liang Ma

-We examine the causal effect of limits to arbitrage on ten well-known asset pricing anomalies using Regulation SHO, which reduced the cost of short selling for a random set of pilot stocks, as a natural experiment.
-We find that the anomalies become substantially weaker on portfolios constructed with pilot stocks during the pilot period.
-Regulation SHO reduces the combined anomaly long-short portfolio returns by 77 basis points per month, a difference which survives risk adjustment with standard factor models.
+We examine the causal effect of limits to arbitrage on 11 well-known asset pricing anomalies using Regulation SHO, which relaxed short-sale constraints for a random set of pilot stocks, as a natural experiment.
+We find that the anomalies became weaker on portfolios constructed with pilot stocks during the pilot period.
+Regulation SHO reduced the combined anomaly long-short portfolio returns by 72 basis points per month, a difference that survives risk adjustment with standard factor models.
 The effect comes only from the short legs of the anomaly portfolios.